kiwi865/OT-Risk-Severity-Calculator/README.md

 **The Answer:** These dimensions serve complementary but distinct purposes in OT risk assessment.

+**Important Clarification:** The AIC Impact dimension does NOT recalculate or modify the CVSS base score.
+Instead:
+- **Technical Vulnerability (20%)** = Uses CVSS as-is (or manual assessment)
+- **AIC Impact (15%)** = Your separate OT-specific impact assessment

+These are **parallel assessments** that get weighted into the final score.
+The CVSS-included CIA impact remains in Technical Vulnerability; the AIC Impact dimension lets you add OT-specific context as an additional consideration.

 ### Technical Vulnerability (20%) - Generic IT-Centric Severity

 **Purpose:** Captures the baseline technical severity as reported by vulnerability scanners.